Alaska RFPs: The Ultimate Guide to Alaska Bids

 Alaska’s Business License Requirement

-Alaska law requires bidders to possess a valid Alaska business license at the time the contract is awarded and prior to the deadline for receipt of bids for Alaska RFPs.
+Alaska law requires bidders to possess a valid Alaska business license.
+Businesses must obtain licenses by the contract award date.
+They must also possess licenses prior to the deadline for receipt of bids for Alaska RFPs.

 To prove that you possess a valid Alaska business license, you must have one of the following: